haloflooder/advent-of-code/2021/day02/README.md

 # Day 2 - Python

 **Status**
-Completed part 1 of day 2
+Completed both parts of day 2 and got 2 gold stars

 It's python, easy to use so had no problems here.
+Kinda messy but eh?
+Quick 5-10 minute code to get the job done